Prag8855/aab/content/guides/find-a-job-in-berlin.md

 ### Things an employee must know

+In Germany, most people are paid once per month, usually on the 1st or 15th day of the month.
+You get your first paycheck after 30 or 45 days after you start working.
+You usually get paid by [bank transfer](/glossary/SEPA-Überweisung).

 Most employees in Germany are paid by [bank transfer](/glossary/SEPA-%C3%9Cberweisung) once per month, [on the first day of the month](/guides/salaries-in-germany#when-do-i-get-paid).[^3] Your employer takes [salary tax](/glossary/Lohnsteuer), [health insurance](/glossary/Krankenversicherung), [pension insurance](/glossary/gesetzliche%20Rentenversicherung) and [unemployment insurance](/glossary/Arbeitslosenversicherung) from your paycheck.

 **[Income tax calculator ➞](/tools/tax-calculator)**